CDSoft/pp/src/pp.md

 syntax colorization.

 For most of the macros, arguments are preprocessed before executing the macro.
-Macros results are not preprocessed (unless the result is a parameter of an outer macro).
+Macros results are not preprocessed (unless used as a parameter of an outer macro).
 The `include` macro is an exception: its output is also preprocessed.
 The `rawinclude` macro can include a file without preprocessing it.